Dominican–British Treaty (1850): Aftermath

-The signing of the first effective international treaty for the Dominican Republic which, just 6 years after its existence, was a great achievement for the new nation.
-The important participation of the consul of Great Britain Sir Robert Hermann Schomburgk in securing a truce in The war between the Dominican Republic and Haiti was undoubtedly strengthened by that official British recognition.
-Said Consul was the promoter of mediation and the firmest promoter of the maintenance of Dominican Independence, for which the country owes him great recognition.
-Furthermore, it was a scientist of great international level who collected many data about the country about its mountains, valleys, rivers, forest, flora, fauna, tidal ports, mineral wealth, and prehistory in its frequent exploration trips.
-All data and reports of scientists who made the national territory are preserved in London libraries and museums.
+The Dominican Republic signed its first effective international treaty 6 years after gaining independence.
+The consul of Great Britain Sir Robert Hermann Schomburgk played a role in diplomatic efforts that contributed in a truce between the Dominican Republic and Haiti.
+Schomburgk was a naturalist and explorer who conducted surveys of the regions geography, flora, and fauna.
+His preserved reports and findings are divided in multiple British institutions such as the Royal Geographical Society, Royal Botanic Gardens, Kew (Kew Gardens Herbarium), The Natural History Museum, London, and The British Library.

 By 1855, eight nations had signed Treaties of Recognition of Independence, Peace, Friendship, Trade and Navigation with the Dominican Republic.
 Following Great Britain, France ratified a second Treaty, in 1852; Denmark in 1852; Holland in 1851; Spain, Sardinia and the Free State of Bremen in 1855.
 The treaties with Holland and Denmark were important because those two nations had colonies in nearby Lesser Antilles and many products passed through its ports marketable between the Dominican Republic and Europe.
 These included the Dutch possessions of Curaçao and Aruba and the Danish-controlled island of Saint-Thomas.
 Bremen was an important German port in which the country placed agricultural products (tobacco, cocoa, some coffee, honey and wax) and at the same time acquired articles of use and consumption that did not produce.
 With the signature of the above treaties, the Dominican Republic strengthened its commercial position and laid the foundations to start a weak economic development process.

 Haiti, despite its 50 years of independent life, only had a Treaty of Recognition, Peace, Friendship, Commerce and Navigation: with France.
 It was an important achievement that was overshadowed by its commitment to compensate her with a heavy debt that never was able to be paid in full.
 Haitians had to wait many years to get other countries to recognize their country as an independent nation.
-The United States recognized in 1865, after the abolition of slavery which was achieved with a bloody civil war that caused its bloody civil war.
+The United States recognized in 1865, after the abolition of slavery following its Civil War.
 Other nations also took a lot of time to do it.
 This highlights how the Dominican Republic, even in moments of serious internal and external crises, knew how to develop a diplomatic policy that earned the friendship and support of the great international powers, thereby consolidating its independence, managing to consolidate it and guarantee its further development.